pohyongzhi/Deep_Learning_Week_2022_hackathon/README.md

 **Live Demo**: https://youtu.be/jgbvyDLEyAU

 ## What the project does?
-Allow accelerated learning for individuals who have visual impairment, through the use of radiofrequency sensors to warn and alert the user of danger.
+We have identify social problems such as people with disability figures are high according to the ministry of social and family development.
+As such of the smart nation initiative, we have decided to implement IoT solutions which is to allow accelerated learning for individuals who have visual impairment, through the use of radiofrequency sensors to warn and alert the user of danger.

 ## How does Smart Cane work?
 It uses an ultrasonic sensor attached to a blind stick to measure the distance between an object and the stick.
 It will feedback signs of danger through a buzzer back to the user.
 With additional mobile software (Smart Alert), the user is able to press a button to alert surrounding people for help.
 The app is targeted towards user who are visually impared and mute.